 Our primary financial resource is our proven crude oil reserve base.
 Our ability to fund any future capital expenditure programs is dependent upon the prices we receive from crude oil sales, the success of our drilling programs in California and Michigan and the availability of capital resource financing.
-There has been a significant amount of volatility in crude oil prices and dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel, and our realized sale price per barrel of crude oil was \$98.78.
-This decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
-While there has been an overall improvement in crude oil prices since February 2016 when the monthly average price of WTI crude oil was \$30.32, there is no guarantee that this trend will continue.
-Most recently, the monthly average WTI price of crude oil has declined from \$70.75 in October 2018 to \$58.15 in March 2019 demonstrating the continued volatility in crude oil prices.
+There continues to be a significant amount of volatility in crude oil prices and dramatic decline in our realized sale price of crude oil since June of 2014, when the monthly average price of WTI crude oil was \$105.79 per barrel, and our realized sale price per barrel of crude oil was \$98.78.
+This volatility and decline in crude oil prices has continued as evidenced by the NYMEX daily closing price of WTI crude oil on April 20, 2020 when it closed at a negative \$36.98; the April 2020 monthly average WTI price was \$16.55; and our monthly realized price for April 2020 was \$16.96 per barrel.
+This volatility and decline in the price of crude oil has had a substantial negative impact on our cash flow from our producing California properties.
+While there has been some improvement in crude oil prices since April 2020, there is no guarantee that this trend will continue.
 It is beyond our ability to accurately predict how long crude oil prices will continue to remain at these lower price levels; when or at what level they may begin to stabilize; or when they may start to rebound as there are many factors beyond our control that dictate the price we receive on our crude oil sales.